Aconix/Math-Calculator/README.md

 ## Debug

-Debug information can be accessed through the console by opening the debug version of the software found in the corrosponding folder, or by changing the extension from .pyw into .py.
+Debug information can be accessed through the console by opening the debug version of the software found in the corresponding folder, or by changing the extension from .pyw into .py.

 ## License
 © 2022 [Aconix](https://www.github.com/Aconix/) All Rights Reserved